peta/turtle.tmbundle/README.md

 ### Auto-completion when declaring prefixes

-When you invoke the `Autocomplete` command (CTRL + SPACE) within the scope of a prefix directive (right after the `@prefix ` keyword), the Turtle bundle fetches a list of all prefixes registered at [prefix.cc](http://prefix.cc) and displays them nicely in a auto-complete dropdown box.
+When you invoke the `Autocomplete` command (ALT + ESCAPE) within the scope of a prefix directive (right after the `@prefix ` keyword), the Turtle bundle fetches a list of all prefixes registered at [prefix.cc](http://prefix.cc) and displays them nicely in a auto-complete dropdown box.
 Once you have chosen an and confirmed your selection, the prefix directive is automagically updated with the prefix and its according URI.
 (Note: the fetched data is locally cached for 24h)

 __NOTE: *Auto-completion for prefix declarations is case-insensitive*__

 ### Auto-completion for prefixed names (a.k.a. resource identifiers)

-When you invoke the `Autocomplete` command (CTRL + SPACE) within the scope of a prefixed name (e.g. right after `my:` or at `my:a...`), the Turtle bundle determines the actual URI that is abbreviated by the prefix and checks if there is a machine readable Vocabulary/Ontology document available (currently only RDF/S and OWL documents in the XML serialization format are supported).
+When you invoke the `Autocomplete` command (ALT + ESCAPE) within the scope of a prefixed name (e.g. right after `my:` or at `my:a...`), the Turtle bundle determines the actual URI that is abbreviated by the prefix and checks if there is a machine readable Vocabulary/Ontology document available (currently only RDF/S and OWL documents in the XML serialization format are supported).
 When one is found, it is live-aggregated and all of its Classes and Roles/Properties are extracted (along with their documentation) and nicely presented in a auto-complete dropdown box.
 (Note: the fetched data is locally cached for 24h)

 __NOTE: *Auto-completion for prefixed names is case-sensitive*__